Best Connecticut Drug Addiction Treatment Services (2023)

 If you don’t have insurance coverage and you cannot afford to pay for care, you may be able to receive the treatment services you need through state-funding programming.

 The Department of Mental Health and Addiction Services sponsors beds in several inpatient facilities throughout the state to serve patients who aren’t covered by insurance and have limited financial resources.

 Connecticut Drug & Alcohol Addiction Facts

 The incidence and severity of substance abuse in Connecticut has been trending upward in recent years.
-Here some statistics that highlight the impact of substance abuse on this state:
+Here are some statistics that highlight opioid abuse in this state:

 - In 2018, there were a total of 1,018 drug overdose deaths in Connecticut.